 With this training bundle, you get access to 3 renowned teachers’ life works in one online platform.

 Dr. Ingham has advanced our knowledge about the soil food web for over 4 decades.
 Widely recognized as the world’s foremost soil biologist, she’s passionate about empowering ordinary people to bring the soils in their community back to life.

 Ecologist Paul Morris is an expert in the fields of botany, ecosystem restoration and regenerative farming, with over 27 years of experience.
 He is a Certified Ecological Restoration Practitioner (CERP) with the Society for Ecological Restoration, and his extensive experience in restoration ecology and conservation biology makes him a leader in the design and planting of restoration areas.

-The late Graham Bell was Chair of Permaculture Scotland & Permaculture Association Britain, and was the longest-serving Permaculture Teacher in the UK.
-He was the author of The Permaculture Way and The Permaculture Garden.
-He was a registered Certified Teacher with PAB and Permaculture Institute of Australia.
-He was the first holder of the Elders Award in the UK and Honorary Elder in Australia.
+Graham Bell is Chair of Permaculture Scotland & Permaculture Association Britain, and is the longest-serving Permaculture Teacher in the UK.
+He is the author of The Permaculture Way and The Permaculture Garden.
+He is a registered Certified Teacher with PAB and Permaculture Institute of Australia.
+He is the first holder of the Elders Award in the UK and Honorary Elder in Australia.

 The Soil Food Web Foundation Courses are where you’ll learn all about how soil functions on a biological level.

 The Introduction to Ecosystem Restoration is where you’ll study ecological principles and ecosystem restoration techniques.

 The Certified Lab-Tech Program is where you’ll master Dr. Elaine’s Microscopy Technique, enabling you to see what’s happening in the soil biome and to assess the quality of your compost.

 The Introduction to Permaculture covers a wide array of Permaculture principles and themes, delivered by the late Graham Bell, world-renowned Permaculture teacher and chair of the Scottish Permaculture Association.